Bob Dylan: 2000–2009: Oscar win, memoir, and Modern Times

-Critics noted that Chronicles contained many examples of pastiche and borrowing; sources included Time magazine and the novels of Jack London.
+Critics noted that Chronicles contained many examples of pastiche and borrowing; sources included Time and the novels of Jack London.

 Biographer Clinton Heylin queried the veracity of Dylan's autobiography, noting "Not a single checkable story held water; not one anecdote couldn't be shot full of holes by any half-decent researcher."

 Martin Scorsese's Dylan documentary No Direction Home was broadcast on September 26–27, 2005, on BBC Two in the UK and as part of American Masters on PBS in the US.
 It covers the period from Dylan's arrival in New York in 1961 to his motorcycle crash in 1966, featuring interviews with Suze Rotolo, Liam Clancy, Joan Baez, Allen Ginsberg, Pete Seeger, Mavis Staples and Dylan himself.
 The film earned a Peabody Award and a Columbia-duPont Award.
 The accompanying soundtrack featured unreleased songs from Dylan's early years.

 Dylan's career as a radio presenter began on May 3, 2006, with his weekly program, Theme Time Radio Hour, on XM Satellite Radio.
 He played songs with a common theme, such as "Weather", "Weddings", "Dance" and "Dreams".
 Dylan's records ranged from Muddy Waters to Prince, L.L.
 Cool J to the Streets.
 Dylan's show was praised for the breadth of his musical selections and for his jokes, stories and eclectic references.
 In April 2009, Dylan broadcast the 100th show in his radio series; the theme was "Goodbye" and he signed off with Woody Guthrie's "So Long, It's Been Good to Know Yuh".